bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

     user1; // User { firstName: 'John', lastName: 'Smith', age: 26, gender: 'male' }
     user200; // User {  firstName: 'Jill', lastName: 'Robinson', age: 25, gender: 'female' }

+## Array Constructor

+- If you pass a single argument (number) then it will return an empty array of that length.
+- If you pass a single argument (non-number) could be an object, another array or a string then it will return a new array with just that argument passed as an element.
+- If you pass multiple arguments it will return a new array with all arguments passed in as elements in it.
+---

+    var arr1 = []; // empty array

+    var arr2 = new Array(50);
+    // created array by using Array Constructor function and passing in one parameter, the number 50.
+    This means we have an array of length 50, but every element in the array is empty (arr2.length).
+    So the only way to define a new empty array of a certain length with the Array Constructor Function is by only passing in one parameter that is a number.

+    var arr3 = new Array(1, 2, "three", 4, "five");
+    // Created array by passing 5 different arguments into it.
+    Some numbers and some strings.
+We get array logged out that has all of the arguments we passed into it as elements.
+    This is because if you pass multiple arguments into the Array Constructor function, it will create an array that will comprise of all of those arguments.

+    var arr4 = new Array ([1, 2, 3, 4, 5]); // Created by using Array Constructor Function and passing an array with 5 elements into it.
+What it ends up being is an array with just one element in it.
+The only element in it is the array that we passed into the constructor function.
+You might expect to get one array with five elements in it instead of a nested array that contains the elements, but this is just how the Array Constructor function works in javascript.

+    console.log('arr1: ', arr1); // arr1:  []
+    console.log('arr2: ', arr2); // arr2:  [ <50 empty items> ]
+    console.log('arr3: ', arr3); // arr3:  [ 1, 2, 'three', 4, 'five' ]
+    console.log('arr4: ', arr4); // arr4:  [ [ 1, 2, 3, 4, 5 ] ]

 ## Data Types

 ### Question: What is logged out for each console.log statement ?